BioinfoMachineLearning/MULTICOM3/README.md

 multimer_num_recycle = 3
 num_multimer_predictions_per_model = 10
 ```
 Please refer to [AlphaFold2](https://github.com/deepmind/alphafold) to understand the meaning of the following parameters.
 The parameters are applied to all the AlphaFold2/AlphaFold-Multimer variants in the MULTICOM3 system to generate models.
+The default parameter values can be changed if needed.

 # Running the monomer/teritary structure prediction pipeline